Blimeo/llms-txt-generator/README.md

 # LLMs.txt Crawler

-A comprehensive web application and worker system that automatically generates and maintains `llms.txt` files for websites based on the standard described at llmstxt.org.
+A comprehensive web application and worker system that automatically generates and maintains `llms.txt` files for *static sites* based on the standard described at llmstxt.org.
 The system monitors website changes and outputs a structured text artifact optimized for LLM consumption.

 ## Quickstart